Michael J. Fox Continues to Make Strides Fighting Parkinson’s

 With big screen hits such as the BACK TO THE FUTURE trilogy, DOC HOLLYWOOD and STUART LITTLE, Fox’s focus on his marriage of over thirty years, four children and grandchildren help him to keep a healthy outlook on the blessings of life; “And I look forward to grandkids, and I look forward to weddings and I look forward to books.”

 Fox ponders on the legacy of his life, “I had a moment with somebody, and they said, ‘Someday there’s gonna be a cure for Parkinson’s and it’s gonna be because of you.’
 And to me, this was the first time that it really struck me.
 And, I didn’t — and not that I took it seriously, but I feel part of something that is much more special — if it happens it’s much more special than any movie or any TV show.’”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!